zackbatist/open-archaeo/README.md

 + benmarwick / benmarwicka-scientific-computing-environment-for-archaeology.txt / [Gist](https://gist.github.com/benmarwick/11204658) - Scientific Computing Environment for archaeology: Installing R, Rstudio and other things on a lightweight Linux in a VirtualBox virtual machine
 + fradeve / grass-arch / [GitHub](https://github.com/fradeve/grass-arch) - A LaTeX textbook devoted to explain how archaeologists can work with GRASS GIS
 + sfsheath / teaching-rome / [GitHub](https://github.com/sfsheath/teaching-rome) - A collection of texts, 3d models, and maybe other resources useful for teaching about the Roman Empire.
++ MartinHinz / vitutr / [GitHub](https://github.com/MartinHinz/vitutr) - A page for video tutorials on R, specifically for archaeology

 ## Conferences and Workshops